Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 Locally, the same code runs against docker compose Postgres, an embedded ChromaDB on disk, the local filesystem for images, and a local Ollama instance for chat and embeddings.
 Same code paths, different config.

-That’s not an accident — it’s the first of the two ideas this whole project is built on.
+That’s not an accident.
+It’s the first of the two ideas this whole project is built on.

 Two Ideas That Hold Everything Together